cdanielsen/emitz/README.md

 ```
 #emit(<event>, [...args])
 ```
 Emit an event.
-All registered listner functions will be triggered / passed in any optional args.
+All registered handler functions will be triggered / passed in any optional args.

 ```
 #once(<event>, <handlerFn>)